 In 1900, Abigail Dyer Thompson took a short course in obstetrics given by the Christian Science Board of Education.7 Not long after, however, Mrs. Eddy decided that obstetrics should no longer be taught.8 Early on, when a Minnesota obstetrics professor asked Abigail about this aspect of her practice, she explained that “an understanding of the law of God enabled Christian Scientists to overcome many human laws which at times brought great fear and limitation to individuals passing through the experience of childbirth.”9

-Thanks to the generous donor who reached out in May, Longyear can now preserve this particular Manual with the penned signature of Abigail Dyer Thompson – a symbol of at least five generations of Christian Science healing, spanning all the way from Mrs. Eddy to the children and grandchildren of her student’s student.
+Thanks to the generous donor, Longyear can now preserve this particular Manual with the penned signature of Abigail Dyer Thompson – a symbol of at least five generations of Christian Science healing, spanning all the way from Mrs. Eddy to the children and grandchildren of her student’s student.
 It’s a wonderful Mother’s Day gift for the ages.